MateoTaito/fingerprint_api/fingerprint-api/README.md

 ## Usage

 - **Enroll a Fingerprint**:
-  Send a POST request to `/fingerprints/enroll` with the necessary data to enroll a new fingerprint.
+  Send a POST request to `/fingerprints/enroll` to enroll a new fingerprint.

 - **Verify a Fingerprint**:
   Send a POST request to `/fingerprints/verify` with the fingerprint data to verify against existing records.